 Consumption of Meat

-More than 340 Million Tonnes of Meat Is Produced Annually in the World (Our World in Data)
+In 2023 More than 350 Million Metric Tonnes of Meat Is Produced Annually in the World (OECD)

-Global meat production has increased with each and every year, and Our World in Data now estimates that globally humans consume 340 million tonnes which is more than quadruple the amount we consumed in 1961.
+Global meat production has increased with each and every year, and Our World in Data estimated that globally, humans consume 340 million tonnes, which is more than quadruple the amount we consumed in 1961.
+But the latest stats of 2023 reveal almost 350.5 million metric tonnes of meat is produced globally.

 The Consumption of Meat Has Doubled in the Last 30 Years (The World Counts)